johnmaeda/designintech-2019/markdown/en.md

 .darkgray.stack[
 .group[
-.orange.subhead[Consultancy]
+.sans.large[Consultancy]

 > Every 3 to 6 months there’s a new project = new problems = many problems over a few years = knowledge on how to solve the next problems that are coming.
 ]
 .group[
-.orange.subhead[Freelance]
+.sans.large[Freelance]

 >Freelance!
-Get a taste of what’s out there.”
+Get a taste of what’s <br/>out there.”
 ]
 .group[
-.orange.subhead[Grad School]
+.sans.large[Grad School]

->Any one option is a good one, however if design shall have a seat in the C-suite, grad school is not a bad idea” ]
+>Any one option is a good one, however if design shall have a<br/> seat in the C-suite, grad school <br/>is not a bad idea” ]
 ]